Close up of human tissue under microscope.

 Sample preparation guidelines

-Samples must be grossed to a reasonable size BEFORE fixation.
+• Gross your samples to a reasonable size before fixation.

-Smaller pieces have better fixation and are easier to section.
+• Smaller pieces provide better fixation and are easier to section.

-Perfusion is optimal if using animal tissues, immersion also sufficient if the tissue is of an appropriate size.
+• Perfusion fixation is optimal for animal tissues, but immersion fixation is sufficient if the tissue is an appropriate size.

-Common fixatives used are 10% buffered formalin or 4% formaldehyde (prepared from a 37% stock liquid containing methanol commercially purchased or prepared from a powder).
+• Common fixatives include 10% buffered formalin or 4% formaldehyde prepared from a commercially purchased 37% stock liquid containing methanol or prepared from a powder.

 Drop-off

-• A slide box of sufficient size for the requested slides at the time of sample drop off or one will be added to your invoice.
+• Bring a slide box of sufficient size for the requested slides at the time of sample drop-off.
+If you don't have one, it will be added to your invoice.

-• Completed forms, including a work request, sample submission and waiver forms.
+• Complete the necessary forms, including a work request, sample submission, and waiver forms.

 Costs